 Skip to main content

-ALI PESA: THE UNSUNG HERO OF MODERN BENGA
+ALI PESA MBONGO: THE UNSUNG HERO OF MODERN BENGA

-Ali Pesa was without a doubt the best lead guitar Kenya has ever produced.
+Ali Pesa was without a doubt the best benga lead guitarist Kenya has ever produced.

 Considered the best benga guitarist of any generation, Ali Pesa wowed many with his playing style, producing some of the best modern benga songs of the modern era.
 Ali Pesa was good at rumba too which explains his stint with predominantly rumba bands such as BV Band International and Super Major Band.
-It was at the former band that he got the name "Jamsanda Baba Tuzo".
-While there, Ali Pesa contributed to John Junior's most successful albums date; Kalisto Baba (2015), Nyoremo (2020) and Dhano Otamo wang Nyasaye (2018), plus a number of singles while paying lead-cum-solo guitar.
+It was at the former band that he got the name "Jamsanda, Baba Tuzo".
+The moniker "Mbongo" added to his name is the Lingala word for money.
+While at BV, Ali Pesa contributed to John Junior's most successful albums date; Kalisto Baba (2015), Nyoremo (2020) and Dhano Otamo wang Nyasaye (2018), plus a number of singles while paying lead-cum-solo guitar.
 In the song titled "BV Band" John Junior pays tribute to Ali Pesa and other band members.
 Ali could still contribute to the growth of Kenyan rumba and benga.
 It's such a shame that he passed away at such a young age.
 When the history of Kenyan band music will be written, Ali Pesa's name will stand out in golden letters for his rare talent, easy charm and ready smile.
 What a man he was!
 May his soul rest in peace.

 Author's Note: Not much information is available on the late Ali Pesa, his age at death, where he ails from, family and burial place.
 Kenyan music is largely undocumented and it's the aim of this blog to bridge this information gap.